Skip to main content

 Using .mock().final() and .mock().impl()

-Suites introduces .mock().final() and .mock().impl() methods to give you fine control over mock behaviors.
+Suites introduces .mock().final() and .mock().impl() methods to give you fine control over mock behaviors, read more about them in the Suites API section.

 What's Next?